Multiple Sclerosis Awareness Week; BetterPT is Helping Patients Live Their Best Lives

 Multiple Sclerosis (MS) is an unpredictable disease of the central nervous system.
 MS occurs when the insulating covers (myelin) of nerve cells in the brain and spinal cord are damaged.
 This interrupts the flow of information from the brain to the body and affects movement.

-More than 2 million people between the ages of 20-50 are diagnosed with MS each year with 2x more woman affected than men.
-Keep in mind, it is not fatal, contagious or directly inherited.
-However, it is often a disabling disease.
+More than 2 million people between the ages of 20-50 are diagnosed with MS each year with 2x more women affected than men.
+Keep in mind, it is not fatal, contagious, or directly inherited.
+However, it is often a disabling diseasei.
 The primary cause of MS is unknown and there is no direct cure for it.
 For that living with MS, the best option is to find a treatment that manages the condition.